Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Algorithm and methodolgy

-In the QBKSP, we do not employ only a single initial reference, but we start with an initial state block $\{|\psi^{(b)}_0\rangle\}_{b=1}^B$ with $B$ elements.
-Based on this initial block, we iteratively build a Krylov basis using the time-evolution operator $U(t)$ with the procedure described in Algorithm \ref{alg:qlanczos}, thus spanning the subspace
+In the QBKSP, we do not only employ a single initial reference, but we start with an initial state block $\{|\psi^{(b)}_0\rangle\}_{b=1}^B$ with $B$ elements.
+Based on this initial block, we iteratively build a Krylov basis using the time-evolution operator $U(t)$ with the procedure described in Algorithm \ref{alg:qlanczos}, thus spanning the subspace \begin{widetext}